Georgia sheriff releases video showing a violent struggle before deputy shoots exonerated man

 “He really should be alive,” Michael Cure said.
 “The officer hit him with his baton and he tased him, twice as a matter of fact.
 But he did not have to shoot him.”

-Just three years ago Cure was released from a Florida prison.
-Cure was wrongfully convicted of armed robbery in 2004 and was sentenced to life in prison, but authorities reviewing his case in 2020 concluded he didn't commit the crime.
+Cure was wrongfully convicted of armed robbery in 2004 and was sentenced to life in prison in Florida, but authorities reviewing his case in 2020 concluded he didn't commit the crime.
+He was released three years ago.

 Cure's mother and brothers said he lived in constant fear of being arrested and incarcerated again.
 Michael Cure said he's confident that's why his brother resisted arrest.